Status: Common regular breeder and spring and fall migrant east, rare central.

 Arrival is in late Apr.
-The early date above was of one that hit a window 13 Apr 2018, recovered, and was released after photographs were taken (Elaine Bachel, personal communication).
+An earlier date is of one that hit a window 13 Apr 2018, recovered, and was released after photographs were taken (Elaine Bachel, personal communication).

 - High counts: 17 at Oak Glen WMA, Seward Co 26 May 2010, 14 at Indian Cave SP, Nemaha and Richardson Cos 12 May 2001, 14 at Oak Glen WMA 11 May 2017, and 14 there 30 May 2018.

 Summer: Like Chuck-will’s-widow, documented nesting records are few, perhaps six in all.
 Most recent are of a nest with two eggs at Ponca SP, Dixon Co 16 May 2009 (Mollhoff 2016) and a nest with an egg and a chick photographed at Indian Cave SP, Richardson Co 3 Jul 2014.

 Breeding or territorial birds occur in oak-hickory forest in the southeast, along the lower Platte River Valley, and along the lower Niobrara River Valley (Brenner and Jorgensen 2019, 2020).
 The species is often absent in woodland habitat that is intensively grazed (Youngworth 1958), and in dense, closed-canopy forest, preferring relatively open woodland habitats (Cink et al 2020).